 By trying new things and working hard, we do more with less: that’s the King’s way.
 We’ve built our reputation by finding ways to be excellent, even in challenging times.
 As a result, we are now one of the UK’s largest and busiest hospitals, providing a full range of services for people in the London boroughs of Lambeth, Southwark and Lewisham as well as specialist provision for patients in the South East and further afield.

 Our reputation extends beyond London and the UK.
 King’s is recognised internationally for its work in liver disease and transplantation, neurosciences, cardiac, blood cancers and fetal medicine.

 Making a difference to the community

 As an NHS Foundation Trust, we reach out to the community and team up with local councils and groups to improve our services.

 From working with police teams to tackle violent crime and anti-social behaviour, to lobbying for improvements to transport, King’s has the reputation and the influence to be more than a local hospital.
 In partnership with small businesses in the area, we are creating a two-way exchange of local services and skills.

 King’s in the media

 Our achievements regularly appear in the local and national media.
-From new surgical techniques to innovations in research, our reputation is growing steadily.
+From new surgical techniques to innovations in research, our reputation keeps growing.

-Patients and clinicians come to King’s from all over the world because of the skill and compassion of our people and our reputation as pioneers in medical research.
+Patients and clinicians come to King’s from all over the world because of our reputation as pioneers in medical research.